unegma/web3.unegma.work/README.md

 * copy private key from ganache into a wallet (e.g. metamask) under import account
 * have to sometimes go into metamask and 'connect' the account so that that one is used

+* Use https://faucet.rinkeby.io/ to get Eth on Rinkeby